ucsc-ospo/ucsc-ospo.github.io/content/authors/tsheaves/_index.md

 - University of California Mentors

 ---
 Tyler Sheaves is a PhD student at UC Davis in the Department of Electrical & Computer Engineering.
 He is an alumni of San Francisco State University and a former graduate technical intern with the Intel Programmable Solutions Group.
-His research interests center on secure reconfigurable computing systems.
+His research focus is secure reconfigurable computing systems.
 He is currently investigating wear-out related side channels in field programmable gate arrays and ReRAM devices.
-He has published research in the domains of hardware obfuscation and logic locking, hardware trojans, and FPGA cloud security.